micoro/kview/README.md

 If you find it interesting and want to contribute it will be **very appreciated**.

+---

 # KVIEW
 kview is a matlab GUI used to easly plot multiple signals/arrays and make simple elaborations.
 The main target is to plot physical signals, but it can be used to work with any kind of numerical arrays.

+## How to start
+To open the kview GUI simply use the command: `kview`.

 ## Functionality
 * Easily plot with a simple click (with labels automatically genereted)